Manual Page: archiveopteryx.conf.5

 message-copy-directory

 specifies a directory to which mail delivered via LMTP/SMTP is copied, if message-copy is set.
-Its default value is /usr/local/archiveopteryx/messages.
+Its default value is /usr/local/archiveopteryx/jail/messages.
+If you set use-security, message-copy-directory must be a subdirectory of jail-directory.

 If message-copy-directory does not exist or is not writable, Archiveopteryx logs an error at startup and exits.